Mauritius Bucket List: Amazing Places to Visit in Mauritius

 Have fun at Grand Bay

 The Grand Bay is where everyone on the island goes for an action-packed night.
-This place has some of the finest restaurants, discos, bars, and shops in Mauritius.
+This place has some of Mauritius’s finest restaurants, discos, bars, and shops.

 Visit the island’s two UNESCO World Heritage Sites.

-Mauritius has two world heritage sites, Le Morne Cultural Landscape and Aapravasi Ghat, which are wonderful sights that should not be missed.
+Mauritius has two world heritage sites, Le Morne Cultural Landscape and Aapravasi Ghat, which are beautiful sights that should not be missed.

 The two sites have significant historical importance to the people of Mauritius.
 For instance, Aapravasi Ghat is where the indentured slaves from India landed in 1843 after the abolition of slavery.

-Le Morne Landscape, on the other hand, is a jagged mountain that protrudes into the ocean and is used as a shelter by escaped slaves.
+On the other hand, Le Morne Landscape is a jagged mountain that protrudes into the ocean and is used as a shelter by escaped slaves.

 Explore the marine life at Blue Bay Marine Park